The Sovereignty Signal

 Path B is sovereign integration: self-hosted AI, user control, pay-per-inference, open integration, capability-first design, users as sovereigns, control over convenience, distributed infrastructure, personal responsibility, managed complexity.
 Its representatives are OpenClaw, local LLMs, self-hosted infrastructure, open-source tooling.

 OpenClaw proved Path B viable at scale.
-Not as concept but as deployed reality with measurable adoption metrics and capital deployment.
+Not as a concept paper, not as a side project, but as deployed reality with measurable adoption metrics and capital deployment behind it.
 Both paths are viable.
-Both serve distinct populations with incompatible values.
-The bifurcation is structural, not transitional.
+Both serve distinct populations whose values genuinely don't reconcile.
+The bifurcation isn't transitional.
+It's structural.

 The Coherence Gap

 Then comes disorientation.
 The bottleneck shifts.
-Execution is no longer the constraint.
-The question becomes: what is worth automating?
-With capability to delegate nearly anything, determining what actually matters becomes non-trivial.
+Execution stops being the constraint.
+The question becomes: what is actually worth automating?
+Once you can delegate nearly anything, deciding what matters stops being trivial.

 Execution layer: solved.
 Orientation layer: open territory.